The Main Street Learning Lab at K’é – The Backstory from Pam

 What is K’é?

-K’é is a physical space downtown Mesa that hosts the The Main Street Learning Lab, which is a community based leadership development lab that highlights the leadership of BIPOC entrepreneurs in the local area.
+K’é is a physical space downtown Mesa that hosts the K’é Community Lab, which is a community based leadership development lab that highlights the leadership of BIPOC entrepreneurs in the local area.

-Led by Pamela Slim and her husband Darryl, The Main Street Learning Lab does the following activities for the small business market:
+Led by Pamela Slim and her husband Darryl, K’é Community Lab does the following activities for the small business market:

-- Provide space to experiment with new ideas, events, programs or workshops, with collaboration and mentoring for the program hosts
+- Provides space free of charge for BIPOC entrepreneurs to experiment with new ideas, events, programs or workshops, with collaboration and mentoring for the program hosts

-- Engage a diverse, engaged local and global community of small business owners who conduct a whole series of “experiments” designed to understand and overcome these obstacles and report back to The Lab
+- Engages a diverse, engaged local and global community of small business owners who conduct a whole series of “experiments” designed to understand and overcome these obstacles

-- With this insight, create new and innovative tools, frameworks and methods to help small business owners develop skills and leadership behaviors that will move them to the next stage of growth
+- With this insight, in collaboration with our local partners, creates new and innovative tools, frameworks and methods to help BIPOC small business owners develop skills and leadership behaviors that will move them to the next stage of growth

 What does K’é Mean?